choffmann/chat-room/README.md

 - Server sends ping frames every 30 seconds
 - Client must respond with pong within 60 seconds
-- Maximum message size: 8KB
+- Maximum message size: 10 MiB
 - Write timeout: 10 seconds

+**Message Persistence**

+- Messages are broadcast to all connected clients in real-time regardless of size
+- Only `system` and `message` type messages are stored in message history
+- Messages larger than 2 MiB (after JSON serialization) are NOT stored, but still broadcast
+- Other message types (`image`, custom events) are ephemeral and never stored

 #### Error Responses

-- `400 Bad Request` if `roomID` cannot be parsed.
+- `400 Bad Request` if:
+  - `roomID` cannot be parsed
+  - `userId` is provided but not a valid UUID
-- `404 Not Found` if the room does not exist.
+- `404 Not Found` if:
+  - The room does not exist
+  - `userId` is provided but user not found in registry
 - Standard WebSocket close frames for protocol errors or disconnects.

 ### Build Information — `GET /info`